 Can you verify I've entered the correct information?

 No, we unfortunately can't verify the information you've entered.
 If you are receiving funds to a non-US bank, please speak with your bank first to receive any information from them related to getting ready to receive an international wire transfer from Indiegogo.
-We’ll be sending funds in USD, so you’ll also need to speak with your bank if currency conversion is a concern.
+We'll be sending funds in USD, so you'll also need to speak with your bank if currency conversion is a concern.
 Also, please note that Indiegogo can only send funds if you have raised more than $100 after fees by the scheduled disbursement date.